tschm/cradle/README.md

 uvx qcradle --template=git@github.com:tschm/paper.git
 ```

-By default, Copier (and hence the repo-launcher) will copy from the last
+By default, Copier (and hence the cradle) will copy from the last
 release found in template Git tags, sorted as
 [PEP 440](https://peps.python.org/pep-0440/).